ShuuheiAlb/shuuheialb.github.io/README.md

-## Data Analysis Portfolio Projects
+## Portfolio Projects

+Mostly data analysis/statistics/mathematics.
+Maybe some other stuff.

 Template by Ivanna Kacewica [1].